 Once the app has been installed to your phone, click on the ‘Create Account’ button.

-eToro will then ask you to enter some personal information, such as your:
+You will then be asked to enter some personal information, such as your:

-eToro is required to verify your identity before you can make a withdrawal, albeit, it’s best to get it out of the way now.
+As a regulated platform, you are required to verify your identity.
 As such, you’ll be asked to upload a copy of your government-issued ID and a proof of address.
 You can take a picture of the documents with your mobile phone camera, and upload them straight to the app.

 Step 3: Deposit Funds

 You will now need to make a deposit.
 You can choose from a debit/credit card, e-wallet, or bank transfer.
 Minimum deposits start at $200, and non-US payments attract a 0.5% currency conversion fee.
 Apart from a bank wire, all deposit methods are credited to your account instantly, meaning that you can invest in stocks straight away.